Mirmix/mirmix.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, Gdfgfdg, 2012
+* B.S. in Computer Engineering, Middle East Technical University, 2016
-* M.S. in Jekyll, GitHub sdfsdf, 2014
+* M.S. in Informatics with major in Computer Vision, Technical University of Munich, 2020
-* Ph.D in Versiosdfsdfy, 2018 (expected)
+* Ph.D in Learning based 3D reconstruction of built enviroinments, Technical University of Delft, continues